 1.Please tell us about yourself and how you got into real estate as a career?

-I went into real estate as a career since I was in sales/customer service as long as I got into the workforce in my teenage years.
+I went into real estate as a career change.
+I’ve been in sales/customer service for as long as I have been in the workforce in my teenage years.
 After 3 layoffs in 5 years, I decided to become a realtor.
 I decided that I was not going to work hard for anyone but myself and my clients.
 Self-employment was the only way for me.
 No more working for a company, unless I was the president/founder of MY OWN COMPANY…..

 As a result, my boyfriend and I, decided to go into business together to buy, fix, and flip homes.
 The start of a new chapter in real estate……

 2. What do you like the most about your brokerage?

 EXIT Realty is one of the most technically advanced real estate brokerages.
 My managing broker is one of the most competitive and passionate brokers I have come across.
 He is truly vested in wanting to see you grow because he grows and succeeds when his agents grow and are successful.
 EXIT’s business model is a great opportunity to allow you to build ownership in a company, and allows you to build residual income outside of your own commissions that you make.
 I use my residual commission to help support my community.
 To help those who are in need.
 You can build success and wealth, by helping others.

 3. How do you use social media to leverage your business?

 I use social media as a platform to educate my community and perspective clients.
 Information is real power, and that information can really help to create real wealth in life.

 Additional, social media is one of the best tools to help you build relationships with perspective clients and business partners in between face to face meetings.

 4. What is your greatest avenue for lead generation?